mhewedy/spwrap/README.md

    	BEGIN ATOMIC
     	DECLARE result CURSOR FOR SELECT * FROM CUSTOMERS;
      	OPEN result;
-     	SET code = 0;
+     	SET code = 0 -- success;
   	END
 ;;
 ```

 **Note**: Every Stored Procedure by default need to have 2 additional Output Parameters at the end of its parameter list.
-One of type SMALLINT and the other of type VARCHAR for result code and message respectively, where result code `0` means success, and fail otherwise.
-However this is not a mandatory, you can turn this feature off by setting system property `spwarp.use_status_fields` to `false`.
+One of type `SMALLINT` and the other of type `VARCHAR` for result code and message respectively, where result code `0` means success.
+You can override the `0` value or remove this default behviour at all, [the wiki page](https://github.com/mhewedy/spwrap/wiki/spwrap-configurations).

-**Note**: You can override the result code default success value setting system property `spwarp.success_code` to any `short` value.

 **Note**: When the Stored procedure have input and output parameters, input parameters should come first and then the output parameters and then the 2 additional output parameters of the status code and message.

-For list of configuration options see [the wiki page](https://github.com/mhewedy/spwrap/wiki/spwrap-configurations)

 ## Step 1 (Create The Domain Object):
 Here's the Java Domain class: